Acne B.O.P. Serum

 Tea Tree Oil

-- Known for the disinfecting properties in natural skin care products
+- Known for the disinfecting properties in green beauty products

 - Stops acne-causing bacteria in its tracks